ksalesin/point-line-mis/README.md

 See PBRT's README (pasted below) for installation and build instructions.

-They key classes in this implementation are `PointLineDirectIntegrator` and `Quad`.
+The key classes in this implementation are `PointLineDirectIntegrator` and `Quad`.

 Usage of new classes in scene files
 -----------------------------------